Split arrays or matrices into random train and test subsets

 Allowed inputs are lists, numpy arrays, scipy-sparse matrices or pandas dataframes.

 If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
 If int, represents the absolute number of test samples.
-If None, the value is automatically set to the complement of the train size.
-If train size is also None, test size is set to 0.25.
+If None, the value is set to the complement of the train size.
+If

 If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the train split.
 If int, represents the absolute number of train samples.
 If None, the value is automatically set to the complement of the test size.

-If not None, data is split in a stratified fashion, using this as the labels array.
+If not None, data is split in a stratified fashion, using this as the class labels.

 List containing train-test split of inputs.